Our use of cookies

 Description

-Nature-based solutions have the benefit of providing habitat for wildlife as well as working with natural processes to also offer wider benefits such as reducing soil erosion and nutrient loss.
+Nature-based solutions offer the dual benefit of providing habitat for wildlife as well as working with natural processes to also offer wider benefits such as reducing soil erosion and nutrient loss.
 This in turn will support improvements to water quality of the freshwater habitats and enhance natural flood management in Herefordshire.
 These could include planting riparian buffer zones, with scrub or trees, increasing field margins with semi-natural habitats, avoiding sowing of crops which can exacerbate run off in areas adjacent to watercourses, as well as the integration of nature-based solutions into wastewater treatment systems to provide freshwater habitats as well as utilising natural systems to reduce pollution events.
 These could include wetlands, reedbeds, swales, green roofs and bio-aided water filtration.
+There are additional tools that can be used in conjunction with the LNRS Local Habitat Map that can be used to inform locations of nature-based solutions such as the ALERT map (see link in additional guidance below).

 Wider environmental benefits

-Improving water quality Increasing flood risk management Reducing climate change impact Supporting health and cultural services Improving soil health Supporting food provision
+Improving air quality Improving water quality Increasing flood risk management Reducing climate change impacts Improving soil health Promoting nature friendly farming Supporting food provision

 Links to additional information and guidance